shooshtarilab/ochroGWAS/README.md

 ## 4. Figures

 This folder contains all the figures generated in this project.
 The figures have been named according to their appearance in the paper, therefore a README file has been added to the folder to make it easy for reading.

+## 5. Supplementary Tables

+This folder contains the tables depicting the studies upon which this project was built.
+The tables have been named according to their order in the paper (supplementary), therefore a README file has been added in the folder for convenience.